Mary Durack

-Dame Mary Durack AC DBE (20 February 1913 – 16 December 1994) was an Australian author and historian.
+Mary Durack AC DBE (20 February 1913 – 16 December 1994) was an Australian author and historian.
 She wrote Kings in Grass Castles and Keep Him My Country.

 Childhood

 Mary Durack, born in Adelaide, South Australia, to Michael Patrick Durack (1865–1950) and Bessie Durack (née Johnstone), and her siblings lived at the remote Argyle Downs and Ivanhoe cattle stations in the Kimberley region of Western Australia.
 In the late 1920s and early 1930s Mary and her sister Elizabeth would manage the Ivanhoe cattle station, whilst their brother would leave to manage Argyle Downs.
 During these times they would live and work very closely with the indigenous people who worked on, and lived near the station.
-They learnt from the local indigenous women everything from how to cook to how to muster cattle.
 The Durack family were pioneers in the settlement of the area by Europeans.
 The story of her family's history, beginning with the mid-19th century migration from Ireland, is presented by Durack in Kings in Grass Castles, and its sequel, Sons in the Saddle.